 Finding Pallets for your Home Decor Projects

 If you’re thrifty (or what my daughter likes to call ‘cheap’) then you probably don’t mind spending a morning calling around asking store managers if they have any damaged or unneeded pallets that you could take off their hands.
-Smaller, locally owned grocery stores and nurseries are a great place to start.
+Smaller, locally owned grocery stores, furniture stores, and nurseries are great places to start.